seanfisk/emacs-prelude/TIPS.md

   buttons are clicked.
 Directly run the executable in the app bundle to see the errors.
 To fix it, I put Aquamacs-2.4 back into /Applications, opened Aquamacs, closed the dialogs, then put nightly Aquamacs back into /Applications (overwriting 2.4).
 Ugly, but it works.
+* Use `M-x finder-list-keywords` to get a list of keywords that can be used in Emacs Lisp file headers.
 * Use registers and bookmarks
 * When rebuilding the config for Aquamacs, you can...
     * Check progress by looking at the **Window** menu.
 There should be a bunch of `*-autoloads.el` open.
 As long as those keep opening, it's going good.
 When a backtrace buffer appears, it started failing.